lithium/welovemovies/doc/USER-STORIES.md

   x i can see cover and plot summary of the movie x I can schedule a Viewing for this movie (in the future) x i can see a list of my Viewings for this movie
+  - i can see top 5 billed actors for the movie

 My Movies Page:
   x i can see a list of all my viewings
   - i can filter the list by watched/unwatched, future/past
+  - i can search my unwatched list
   - i can cancel a unwatched viewing
-  - i can search my unwatched list

 Record viewing: